syamilmj/aqua-page-builder/readme.txt

 == Screenshots ==

-1. Screenshot 1
+1. Main page builder panel
-2. Screenshot 2
+2. Available blocks.
+You can easily extend these to include your own
-3. Screenshot 3
+3. Simple button to insert page templates shortcode inside the post editor

 == Changelog ==